Health Profession Services

 The Infectious Diseases Society of America collaborates with the NBME to develop and administer the web-based In-Training Examination (ITE).
 The examination is designed to measure the medical knowledge of Infectious Disease (ID) fellows and to provide an evaluation of their progress.
 Results of the examination support identification of fellows at risk for failing the ID ABIM examination while they are still enrolled in fellowship training.
 In addition, ITE results enable program directors to identify subject areas where their program may be performing below the national average and where additional programmatic instruction and self-directed learning may be warranted.
 For more information, visit the IDSA website at: http://www.idsociety.org/fite.

-In 1985, the International Board of Heart Rhythm Examiners selected the NBME to support the development of an assessment for physicians in the field of cardiac pacing, currently known as the Certification Examination for Competency in Cardiac Rhythm Device Therapy for the Physician.
-Since that time, IBHRE and NBME have collaborated on the development of additional high quality assessments for allied professionals, the Certification Examination for Competency in Cardiac Rhythm Device Therapy for the Allied Professional and the Certification Examination for Competency in Cardiac Electrophysiology for the Allied Professional.
+In 1985, the International Board of Heart Rhythm Examiners selected the NBME to support the development of an assessment for physicians in the field of cardiac pacing.
+This examination program, currently known as the Certification Examination for Competency in Cardiac Rhythm Device Therapy, is now available to allied professionals as well as physicians.
+Over the years, IBHRE and NBME have collaborated on the development of additional high quality assessments for allied professionals as well as for physicians, including the Certification Examination for Competency in Cardiac Electrophysiology for the Allied Professional, Certification Examination for Competency in Cardiac Electrophysiology for the Physician (adult and pediatric versions), and the Japan Pacing Examination.
 For more information about the IBHRE and its examination programs, visit the IBHRE website at: http://www.ibhre.org/.

 The National Board of Echocardiography, Inc. is a not-for-profit corporation established in 1996 to develop and administer examinations in the field of Clinical Echocardiography and recognize those physicians who successfully complete either the Examination of Special Competence in Adult Echocardiography (ASCeXAM), the Recertification Examination of Special Competence in Adult Echocardiography (ReASCE), the Examination of Special Competence in Advanced Perioperative Transesophageal Echocardiography (PTEeXAM), the Recertification Examination of Special Competence in Perioperative Transesophageal Echocardiography (RePTE), or the Examination of Special Competence in Basic Perioperative Transeophageal Echocardiography (Basic PTE).
 The NBME supports the development, administration, and scoring of these examinations.
 For more information, visit NBE at: http://www.echoboards.org.

 The National Board of Veterinary Medical Examiners collaborates with the NBME to develop, deliver, and score the North American Veterinary Licensing Examination® (NAVLE®), the Qualifying Examination (QE), and the NAVLE Self-Assessment examination (NAVLE SA).
-The computer-based NAVLE is a requirement for licensure to practice veterinary medicine in all licensing jurisdictions in North America; the NAVLE licensing examination replaced both the National Board Examination (NBE) and the Clinical Competency Test (CCT) beginning in November 2000.
-The proctored, web-based QE is required for all candidates in the Program for the Assessment of Veterinary Education Equivalence, a certification program offered by the American Association of Veterinary State Boards for graduates of non-accredited veterinary colleges.
-The QE covers basic science or pre-clinical subjects taught in the first three years of the curriculum of accredited veterinary schools, but not addressed directly on the NAVLE.
+The computer-based NAVLE, available in both English and French, is a requirement for licensure to practice veterinary medicine in all licensing jurisdictions in the United States and Canada.
+The NAVLE licensing examination replaced both the National Board Examination (NBE) and the Clinical Competency Test (CCT) beginning in November 2000.
+Since 2014, the NBME has been a co-sponsor of the NAVLE.
+The proctored, web-based QE is offered to veterinary medical schools for their students, as a standardized assessment of basic science knowledge.
 The unproctored, web-based NAVLE SA examination is available for candidates to use as practice for the NAVLE.
 The NAVLE SA is available in both English and French and is offered under two timing modes, either self-paced or paced with the same timing structure as that of the NAVLE.
-For more information about NBVME and its examination programs, visit the NBVME website at: http://www.nbvme.org
+For more information about NBVME and its examination programs, visit the NBVME website at: http://www.nbvme.org.